 Herbal medicine is appropriate for most common conditions.
 As a medical herbalist your make herbal medicines for people with a wide range of acute and chronic conditions.
 Each person is unique and there for each remedy is different and specific to the person being treated.
 Qualified herbalists are trained to safely use herbal remedies alongside prescription medication and to avoid any potential adverse interactions.

-Complaints seen by herbalists include
+Complaints helped by herbalists include

 respiratory – cough; colds and flu; sinusitis; hay fever; tonsillitis; bronchitis; bronchiectasis.